 He fled from Umuori Village, Uratta in Owerri North Local Government Area of Imo State when his life was threatened by his younger brother Ndum.
 The threat to his life arose from the dispute over the sharing of the Funeral Cow slaughtered when their father Oha the aristocrat and embodiment of royalty died.
 The first son (Opara in Igbo) Ekwem was to provide the funeral cow as demanded by custom.
 He did not have the means to do so.
 He appealed to his younger brother Ndum popularly known as Ndumoha to buy the cow, which he did.
 Ndum asked for the head, heart and other parts of the cow that go to the first son in keeping with custom.
 His reason being that he Ndum, bought the funeral cow.
 Ekwem turned down his request and a quarrel ensued.
 The elders (Oha Uratta) were invited to settle the dispute.
 They did so by allowing tradition to prevail.
 Ekwem was’entitled to the aforementioned parts of the cow being the first son.
 Ndum did not take kindly to this and so planned to kill Ekwem in order to have his way.
 The plot leaked and Ekwem fled with his family at the dead of the night to Egbu a neighboring town (Community) taking with them some stores and domestic assistants.

 History has it that his sister was married at Egbu.
-His sister fearing that Ndum may look for him asked him to continue his journey to an unknown and uninhabited land for safety and settle there permanently.
+His sister fearing that Ndum may look for him at hers, asked him to continue his journey to an unknown and uninhabited land for safety and settle there permanently.
 They set out during the night with the aid of owa (native torch) and arrived at a hill top now known as Ugwu Ekwema and settled there.
 They heaved a sigh of relief saying OWERELA IHE MARAYA AKA meaning HE HAS TAKEN WHAT IS HIS RIGHT or what rightly belonged to him.
 He sounded the drum (as he was told by his sister) to indicate his location.
 His sister was happy to locate him and his family the following morning.
 She returned to Egbu thereafter.

 The morning broke and they took their first meal roast old yam together in a typical communion fashion (not served) with thanks to Almighty and merciful Father our Lord God for their safety, the thick forest in the area being infested with dangerous animals such as lions, tigers and snakes like pythons, vipers and cobras.